The Worst LinkedIn Advice I’ve Ever Seen!

 LinkedIn is an example of “The Emperor’s New Clothes.”
 Aside from people who sell LinkedIn books and training, the only people who are making money consistently through LinkedIn are the people who use LinkedIn as a supplemental prospecting tool to approach potential buyers directly.
 I challenge anyone to prove that writing LinkedIn posts, asking and answering questions, or having a killer profile led directly to being approached by and then doing business with premium clients on a regular basis.
 In other words, show me the money!

-If you want to stop being perceived as a commodity and start attracting clients who will appreciate your value and pay you premium fees, I invite you to click here to see if you qualify for a complimentary 30-minute telephone marketing strategy session with me that is guaranteed to give you at least one breakthrough idea that can catapult your business to the level you deserve.
+If you want to stop being perceived as a commodity and start attracting clients who will appreciate your value and pay you premium fees, I invite you to click here to see if you qualify for a telephone marketing strategy session with me that is guaranteed to give you at least one breakthrough idea that can catapult your business to the level you deserve.

 *To see what your LinkedIn member number is, log into your profile and do a “View Source.”
 About 56 lines down you should see a line of code like this: